DALHOUM-Ahmed/ERC721RGMT/README.md

 <li class="has-line-data" data-line-start="39" data-line-end="40">[toggleRevealed] - will allow the owner to reveal/unreveal</li>
 <li class="has-line-data" data-line-start="39" data-line-end="40">[setUnrevealedURIs] - will allow the owner to set unrevealed uri</li>
 </ul>
+update those variables to specify the is range for each group _inclusiveLowerBorder_A
+_inclusiveUpperBorder_A
+_inclusiveLowerBorder_B
+_inclusiveUpperBorder_B
+_inclusiveLowerBorder_C
+_inclusiveUpperBorder_C

 <h6 class="code-line" data-line-start=40 data-line-end=41 ><a id="a_root_is_a_32_bytes_presenting_the_merkle_root_for_an_action_40"></a>a root is a 32 bytes presenting the merkle root for an action</h6>